-Call your child's doctor if:
+Call your child's health care provider if:

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

-Here's some information to help you get ready for your appointment, as well as what to expect from your doctor.
+Here's some information to help you get ready for your child's medical appointment.

 Questions to ask your health care provider about your child's condition include: